 - Carey Greenberg-Berger on why dialing 911 on your Verizon cell phone could be dangerous

-Today on KMOX, I talked with Mike Price about his 18-year-old daughter Stefanie being stalked online by a boy from her high school (who she didn't even know).
+Today I talked with Mike Price about his 18-year-old daughter Stefanie being stalked online by a boy from her high school (who she didn't even know).
 The boy posted between 500 and 1,000 disgusting messages on her MySpace page over the course of three months, even going so far as to tell her she should sleep with a gun at home because he was going to drug her, rape her, and kill her.

 Mike and Cheri, Stefanie's parents, contacted the O'Fallon (MO) police, who tracked down the 16-year-old responsible for the threats.
 And what was his punishment?
 He pleaded guilty to ... wait for it ... littering (!).
 Mike says the O'Fallon prosecutor admitted to him that he hadn't even looked at the file before settling the case.